 By considering what you’re trying to write and who your audience is before you begin, your writing will be much more effective.
 This lesson introduces the hallmarks of a focused objective and provides guidance on how to achieve it.

-The purpose of business writing is to communicate clear, concise, compelling messages.
-Many business documents can add ‘competitive’ to this list.
+The purpose of writing is to communicate clear, concise, compelling messages.
+Many documents can add ‘competitive’ to this list.
 In this lesson, you will learn a tried-and-tested, five-step process for creating compelling and competitive messages.

 The method then moves on to structuring.
 If you can create an effective structure before writing begins, you are far more likely to write a better document, much faster.